wernsey/Jatalog/README.md

 the fact that `pluto` is a `planet`.

 The retract query can contain variables and multiple clauses: The statement `thing(N, X), X > 5~` will delete all _things_ from the database where `X` is greater than 5.
-The syntax comes from [rack], but it is unclear whether other Datalog implementations use it.
+The syntax is borrowed from [rack], but I don't know whether other Datalog implementations use it.

 ### Fluent API